Top of the page

 While you have rubella, you may get a rash and a mild fever, and the lymph glands in your neck may swell.
 Older children often have a fever, eye pain, a sore throat, and body aches.
 You can relieve most symptoms with care at home.
-Avoid being around others, especially pregnant women, until your rash has been gone for at least 4 days.
+Avoid being around others, especially pregnant people, until your rash has been gone for at least 4 days.
 People who have not had this disease before or have not had the vaccine have the greatest chance of getting the virus.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter B812 in the search box to learn more about "Rubella (German Measles): Care Instructions."
+Enter B812 in the search box to learn more about "Rubella (German Measles): Care Instructions".

-Current as of:
+Current as of: September 20, 2021

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.